EU Sustainable Finance Disclosure Regulation

 No consideration of sustainability adverse impacts

 KKR Alternative Investment Management Unlimited Company (“KKR AIFM”) and KKR Credit Advisors (Ireland) Unlimited Company (“KKR CAI”) are required to publish information on whether they consider the “adverse impacts of investment decisions on sustainability factors” (the “Principal Adverse Impacts”) under the SFDR.
 KKR AIFM and KKR CAI do not currently consider the Principal Adverse Impacts of investment decisions on sustainability factors in connection with all their products and services, as defined under and in accordance with the SFDR.
 This is because KKR AIFM and KKR CAI are not, in their view, currently in a position to obtain and/or measure all the data which they would be required by the SFDR to report, or to do so systematically, consistently and at a reasonable cost with respect to all their investment strategies to clients and investors.
-This is in part because underlying investments are not widely required to, and may not currently, report by reference to the same data.
+Underlying investments are not widely required to, and may not currently, report by reference to the same data, which creates a challenge.
+KKR AIFM and KKR CAI will keep this decision under review as market practice and data availability continue to evolve and may consider Principle Adverse Impacts of investment decisions on sustainability factors at the firm level.

 Information on how remuneration policies are consistent with the integration of sustainability risks